jamesfang87/Competitive-Programming-Judge/README.md

 This program should be compiled with g++.
-There are two versions, one for Windows Subsystem for Linux and one for MacOS.
+This should work for both wsl2 and MacOs.